Vagn Joensen

-Vagn Joensen is a Danish jurist who served as president and Presiding Judge of the United Nations International Criminal Tribunal for Rwanda (ICTR).
+Vagn Joensen is a Danish jurist who served as vice-president, president and presiding judge of the United Nations International Criminal Tribunal for Rwanda (ICTR).
 He is presently a judge at the International Residual Mechanism for Criminal Tribunals, which succeeded the ICTR.
+Previously, he had been a judge of the Østre Landsret in Copenhagen (the Eastern Division of the Danish High Court) from 1994 to 2007 and of the City Court of Copenhagen from 1982 to 1993.